 Types of Septic Systems Serviced Atlanta GA

 There are a lot of different types of septic systems available, for both residential and commercial use.
 For the most part, this site talks about the commonly used ones because different laws throughout Georgia heavily restrict many of the alternative designs.
 However, there are pockets of the state that allow alternative designs and, soil-quality/ Mother Nature permitting, you may already have one of the alternative designs or they may be an option if you’re considering an install.
-We handle the installation, maintenance, troubleshooting, and repair of all septic system types at Atlanta Septic Pros, including the common (and not so common) styles outlined here.
+At Atlanta Septic Tank Pros, our septic partners handle the installation, maintenance, troubleshooting, and repair of all septic system types, including the common (and not so common) styles outlined here.

 Traditional Types of Septic Systems